archivesunleashed/warclight/CONTRIBUTING.md

 ### Use cases

-If you would like to submit a use case for Warclight, please submit and issue [here](https://github.com/archivesunleashed/warclight/issues/new), and begin the issue title with "Use Case:".
+If you would like to submit a use case for Warclight, please submit and issue [here](https://github.com/archivesunleashed/warclight/issues/new), and begin the issue title with `Use Case:`.

 ### Documentation

 You can contribute documentation in two different ways.
-One way is to create an issue [here](https://github.com/archivesunleashed/warclight/issues/new) and begin the issue title with "Documentation:".
+One way is to create an issue [here](https://github.com/archivesunleashed/warclight/issues/new) and begin the issue title with `Documentation:`.

 ### Request a new feature

 To request a new feature you should [open an issue](https://github.com/archivesunleashed/warclight/issues/new) or create a use case as described above (see _use case_ section above), and summarize the desired functionality.
-Begin the issue title with "Enhancement:".
+Begin the issue title with `Enhancement:`.

 ### Report a bug

-To report a bug you should [open an issue](https://github.com/archivesunleashed/warclight/issues/new) that summarizes the bug, and begin the issue title with "Bug".
+To report a bug you should [open an issue](https://github.com/archivesunleashed/warclight/issues/new) that summarizes the bug, and begin the issue title with `Bug:`.

 In order to help us understand and fix the bug it would be great if you could provide us with: